naibatsuteki/tmp_blog/blog_1/content.md

         └── terragrunt.hcl
 ```

  Let's explain versioning first.
-We have now single instance of each module and all environments use the same base so we can simply add version tag eg.: `0.0.1` and this will contain versions of all modules.
-We can now create infrastructure artifact and use this as blue print for as many environments as we want which solve the Promotion issue.
-For example we can easy create temporal environment and test infrastructure upgrade process.
+We have now a single instance of each module and all environments use the same base so we can simply add a version tag eg.: `0.0.1` and this will contain versions of all modules.
+We can now create infrastructure artifact and use this as blueprint for as many environments as we want which solve the Promotion issue.
+For example, we can easily create a temporal environment and test the infrastructure upgrade process.

-Unfortunately this approach generate problem with standard remote state generation because we have conflicted keys for the terraform remote states.
-The fix for this issue is relatively simple to solve by introduce few environment variables.
+Unfortunately, this approach generates problems with standard remote state generation because we have conflicted keys for the terraform remote states.
+The fix for this issue is relatively simple to solve by introducing a few environment variables.

 ```hcl
 locals {